Here are some common questions and answers regarding separation agreements in New Jersey.

 What terms should a separation agreement contain?

-Do you need to go to court to have a separation agreement?
+Do you need to go to court to create a separation agreement?

 What arguments can a person use to set aside a separation agreement?